Eric Douglas

 Eric Anthony Douglas (June 21, 1958 – July 6, 2004) was an American actor and stand-up comedian.
-Douglas was the youngest son of actor Kirk Douglas and his second wife Anne Buydens.
-His half brother was actor and producer Michael Douglas.
+He was the youngest son of actor Kirk Douglas and his second wife Anne Buydens.
+His half-brother is actor and producer Michael Douglas.
 Douglas pursued a career in show business but did not attain the same level of success as his father and siblings.
 His career was overshadowed by his numerous run-ins with the law and problems with alcohol and drugs.

-Early life
+Early life and education

-Born in Los Angeles, California, Douglas was the youngest son of actor Kirk Douglas (1916-2020) and German American mother Anne Buydens (1919–2021).
+Douglas was born in Los Angeles, California, the youngest son of actor Kirk Douglas (1916–2020) and German American mother Anne Buydens (1919–2021).
 His father was Jewish and his mother later converted to Judaism.
-He was the younger brother of Peter Douglas, and his older half-brothers were Michael and Joel Douglas.
+He was the younger brother of Peter Douglas, and his older half-brothers are Michael and Joel Douglas.

-Douglas studied at Pitzer College, the Royal Academy of Dramatic Art, and the London Academy of Dramatic Art.
+Douglas studied at Pitzer College in Claremont, California, and RADA and LAMDA, both in London.